 But the Department of Corrections approved the idea and asked the station to host more discussions after a successful first event, Feidt said.

-“The largest part of the punishment component of prison is being separated from the community,” the inmate said.
+“The largest part of the punishment component of prison is being separated from the community,” Moore said.
 “So the fact that there’s people in the community that want to know what we have to say, that want to ask us questions, that they’re willing to consider our ideas, thoughts or feelings — that was pretty profound.”